smarthomeNG/plugins/ical/README.md

 the items will be updated.

 ## Functions
 Because there is only one function, you could access it directly by the object.
-With the above `plugin.conf` it would look like this: `events = sh.ical('http://cal.server/my.ical')`.
+With the above `plugin.yaml` it would look like this: `events = sh.ical('http://cal.server/my.ical')`.

 This function has one mandatory and two optional arguments. `sh.ical(file, delta=1, offset=0)`